wp-plugins/wp-dtree-30/readme.txt

-=== wp-dTree 3.1 ===
+=== wp-dTree 3.2 ===
-Contributors: Christopher Hwang, ulfben
+Contributors: ulfben, Christopher Hwang
 Donate link: http://www.amazon.com/gp/registry/wishlist/2QB6SQ5XX2U0N/105-3209188-5640446?reveal=unpurchased&filter=all&sort=priority&layout=standard&x=21&y=17
 Tags: archive, navigation, dynamic, dtree, tree, sidebar, Requires at least: 2.0.2
 Tested up to: 2.3
 Stable tag: trunk

-Turns your sidebar into a very convenient, "dynamic" navigation tree.
+Turns your sidebar into a very convenient, dynamic navigation tree.
 Supports scriptaculous effects.

 == Description ==

-This plugin can generate navigation trees for your posts, pages and/or categories.
-The archive tree (posts) can be displayed with monthly or yearly nodes.
-The category tree can be displayed with or without their posts.

-Scriptaculous support is built in for cool presentation effects.
-It is optional and can be controlled through the admin interface (Presentation -> WP-dTree).
-If you choose to activate this setting, you'll need to [download WP-Scriptaculous](http://www.silpstream.com/blog/wp-scriptaculous/).
+This plugin can generate navigation trees for your posts, pages and categories.
+The archive tree can be displayed with monthly or yearly nodes.
+The category tree can be displayed with or without their posts, post count and RSS-links.
+WP-dTree uses Scriptaculous for awesome display effects.
+You can set effect type and duration through the admin interface (Presentation -> WP-dTree).

-wp-dTree was originaly created by [Christopher Hwang](http://www.silpstream.com/blog/).
-It's a WP adaption of [Geir Landros's dTree](http://www.destroydrop.com/javascripts/tree/).
-Version 3.0 is a fork (since Mr. Hwang is MIA) by Ulf Benjaminsson, aimed at reducing the excessive database querying when running wp-dTree.

-Instead of creating the trees on every visit, 3.0 employs caching and updates the trees only when posts/pages or categories are altered.
-The result is a tremendous load reduction from previous versions; one site I tested (~360 posts) went from 411 to 18 queries (!) to display the main page.
+WP-dTree was originally created by [Christopher Hwang](http://www.silpstream.com/blog/).
+Since Mr. Hwang went MIA, Ulf Benjaminsson forked the plugin (as of version 3.x).
+The fork is primarly aimed at [improving the performance](http://wordpress.org/extend/plugins/wp-dtree-30/faq/) of WP-dTree, but packs a lot of new features and modernizations to boot; WP 2.3 compability, widgets, out-of-the-box Scriptaculous support, RSS for categories, post counts and more.

+If you enjoy WP-dTree and would like to suggest a specific feature, or just motivate further development - please consider buying me [a used book](http://www.amazon.com/gp/registry/wishlist/2QB6SQ5XX2U0N/105-3209188-5640446?reveal=unpurchased&filter=all&sort=priority&layout=standard&x).

+**Changes in v3.2**

+1. Support for WP's bundled scriptacolous library! (turn effects on in the WP-dTree options page)
+1. New cache structure reduces cache size with ~33% compared to previous implementations.
+1. New option: Show RSS icon for categories
+1. New option: Show post count for categories
+1. New option: Effect duration

+*Regressions:* `open to selection` is broken again.
+It'll be back in the next version, but if it's vital for you, stay with 3.1

 **Changes in v3.1:**

-1. Updated to comply with WordPress 2.3's new taxonomy tables for categories. (should be backwards compatible)
+1. Updated to comply with WordPress 2.3's new taxonomy tables for categories.
 1. Widgetized!
 You no longer need to edit your sidebar manually.
 1. Fixed "Open To Selection"-option.

+**Changes in v3.0:**

+1. Added caching to reduce the database load.

 == Installation ==

-Make sure to disable and remove any previous installation of wp-dtree-30 first!
+Make sure to disable and remove any previous installation of WP-dTree first!
+As of v3.2, the code for showing the trees have changed.
+Make sure to update your sidebar accordingly if you are not using widgets to display your archive.

 1. Extract the files and transfer the 'wp-dtree-30' folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress